hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### End of period statement
 End of period statement (EOPS) is the process that allows the customer to finalise their business income.

-A customer must complete an EOPS for each source of business income (the equivalent of the current SA103 and SA105 forms) E.g. if a customer has a self-employment business and a property business then they will have to complete two EOPS, one for each source of income.
+A customer must complete an EOPS for each source of business income (the equivalent of the current SA103, SA105 and SA106 forms).
+For example, if a customer has a self-employment business and a property business then they will have to complete two EOPS, one for each source of income.

 The EOPS is linked to the accounting period for each source of income and cannot be completed until the end of the accounting period.
 However the customer does not need to complete it until 31st January Year 2.